On Rapid mixing for random walks on nilmanifolds: Introduction

 \subsection{Acknowledgement}

-The authors greatly appreciate Adam Kanigowski for fruitful discussions and several suggestions for improving the quality of the initial draft.
-They also thank Bassam Fayad and Giovanni Forni for their several comments on the draft.
+The authors {thank} Adam Kanigowski for fruitful discussions and several suggestions for improving the quality of the initial draft.
+They are grateful to Bassam Fayad and Giovanni Forni for their careful readings and several comments on the draft.
 M.K. thanks Xuesen Na for his assistance in setting up a computer program for testing calculations.

-M.K. is grateful to the Institut de Mathématiques de Jussieu-Paris Rive Gauche and the Center of Excellence “Dynamics, Mathematical Analysis and Artificial Intelligence” at Nicolaus Copernicus University in Toruń for their hospitality during his visits.

 D.D. was partially supported by the NSF grant DMS-2246983.

 S.D. was partially supported by the NSF grant DMS-2101464.

 M.K. was partially supported by UniCredit Bank R\&D group through the ‘Dynamics and Information Theory Institute’ at the Scuola Normale Superiore, foundations for the Royal Swedish Academy of Sciences, and Carl Trygger’s Foundation for Scientific Research.